Verizon to offer Vice Media content on its upcoming video service

-NEW YORK Verizon Communications said on Tuesday it will add content from Vice Media, known for its current affairs coverage for young people, to the lineup of the online video service the biggest U.S. wireless provider will launch later this year.
+NEW YORK, July 14 Verizon Communications said on Tuesday it will add content from Vice Media, known for its current affairs coverage for young people, to the lineup of the online video service the biggest U.S. wireless provider will launch later this year.

 Through a multi-year deal, Vice Media will provide exclusive content for Verizon's video service as well as original Vice-branded content across categories such as culture, food, technology and travel, the companies said in a statement.